otus-devops-2019-05/ivbor7_microservices/README.md

 -[x] Extra task: enable alertmanager in k8s and configure rules for controlling the availability of api server and k8s hosts see [Alerting rules](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/) for help.

 - Enable Alertmanager
-  - Congigure rules so that Alert notifications send to slack-chat:
+- Configure rules so that Alert notifications send to slack-chat:

 ```yml
 ...